 In the working tasks are included:

-The required qualification is a doctoral degree or a foreign degree that is deemed equivalent in computer science, computer engineering, mathematics, physics or equivalent.
+The required qualification is a doctoral degree or a foreign degree that is deemed equivalent in computer science, computer engineering, mathematics, physics, chemistry or equivalent.
 To be eligible the degree must have been completed a maximum of three years before the end of the application period unless certain circumstances exist.

 The application must contain the following documents: